JulienParis/hydroviz/README.md

 -----------------------------------------------------
 ## Features :

-This app proposes different features :
+This application proposes several features :

 - **_time slider_** to dynamically change years
 - **_interactive cartography_** of groundwaters in France